Magick of the Coven

 Safe to say she was no longer centered as her finger trailed over Daemon’s muscled abdomen.
 A bicep.
 A pectoral muscle.
 The demon’s skin was absolute perfection.
 Not a freckle, scar, or wrinkle marred his massive body.
 His flawlessness was distracting to say the least.
 He had once been one of God’s angels.
 Created perfection.

-She murmured spells of protection as she drew sigils onto his skin by using a finger dipped in charcoal ink created from the ashes of saints who had lived and died with a purity of soul most could not attain.
+She murmured spells of protection as she drew sigils onto his skin by using a finger dipped in the ashes of saints who had lived and died with a purity of soul most could not attain.

 Even with the bones of saints coating her skin and his, her thoughts were anything but pure at the momen—